Fenway Park

 Fenway Park, August 2005

 Fenway Park is known for its quirky configuration, forced by the constraints of urban geography.
 Its left field area is very small, but is bordered by an extremely high fence, the Green Monster.
 The Monster turns line drives which would go for extra bases elsewhere into singles, but also allows what would otherwise be harmless fly balls to become doubles or homers.
 In contrast, the center field area is extremely deep.
 While the right field corner is very close, with the "Pesky Pole" (the right foul pole) representing the shortest distance for a home run to travel in the major leagues, the fence then juts out at very steep angle, making it very difficult to hit a homer to right field unless the ball is hit very close to the foul line.
 The outfield has a number of nooks and crannies, as the deepest spot is not in dead center, but slightly to the right of it, and the height of the outfield fence varies significantly as well.
-Overall the park is considered to be one of the most hitter-friendly in the majors.
+Overall the park was long considered to be one of the most hitter-friendly in the majors, although renovations in 1989 have changed that to a significant degree.

 Fenway Park has undergone significant renovations, since the John Henry ownership began in 2002, including added seats on the Green Monster (left field wall) and on the right field roof.
 Under the bleachers in right field has become a large concession area.
 The team has also been able to purchase land adjacent to the park to expand office space and make room for larger locker rooms and player facilities.
-Another plan is in place to add 1,500 or more seats in the next two years to increase capacity to over 38,000.
+As a result, total capacity has been increased to over 38,000.

 Fenway Park boasts the oldest hand-operated scoreboard in the majors, located in the Green Monster.
 The scoreboard has been in place since the ballpark opened in 1912.